11 minutes read

 What About Novel Foods Regulation?

-Selling CBD products past 31. march of 2021 will only be possible if you will have undergone the approval process in which you show what your products contain.
+Selling CBD products past 31. march of 2021 will only be possible if you have undergone the approval process in which you show what your products contain.
 You can read more about the novel food approval process here.

 We advise you to consult with a CBD legal expert.